guilhemmarchand/trackme/docs/userguide.rst

 Metric Hosts tracking concept and features
 ------------------------------------------

-Metric hosts is the third main concept in TRackMe and addresses tracking hosts sending metrics to the Splunk metric store, let's expose the concept specifities.
+Metric hosts tracking is the third main concept in TrackMe and addresses tracking hosts sending metrics to the Splunk metric store, let's expose the concept particularities.

 Concept of metric host monitoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similary to the data hosts concept, the metric hosts concept tracks all metrics being emitted to Splunk on per host basis.
+The metric hosts concept tracks all metrics emitted to Splunk on per host basis.

 In a very simplistic form, the concept is similar to performing a search looking at all metrics with mstats on a per host basis and within a short time frame: